abeasock/tutorials_open_source/zeppelin/README.md

 To view this code:
 - Click on zeppeling_tutorial.json, copy the URL, and paste it into Zeppelin's import from URL tool
 - Download zeppeling_tutorial.json and import it in to your Zeppelin notebook
-- For viewing only, click on zeppeling_tutorial.json and copy the URL into https://www.zeppelinhub.com/viewer/
+- For viewing only, click on the json file and copy the URL into https://www.zepl.com/explore

-**Some visuals may not render the same in Zeppelinhub Viewer*